-Kohima, April 25: The Government of India has acknowledged the demand for establishing an Indian Institute of Technology (IIT) in Nagaland but has not provided a timeline for its implementation.
+Kohima, April 25: The Government of India has formally acknowledged the long-standing demand for the establishment of an Indian Institute of Technology (IIT) in Nagaland.
+However, while recognizing the proposal, the Centre has not provided any specific timeline or commitment regarding when such an institution might be established in the state.

 ![]() |